-(2) Valuation of securities by the evaluator was made using the market value per share as of the Evaluation Time on August 9, 2006.
+(2) Valuation of securities by the trustee was made using the market value per share as of the Evaluation Time on July 9, 2007.
 For securities quoted on a national or foreign securities exchange or Nasdaq National Market System, securities are generally valued at the closing sales price.